yacineMahdid/deep-learning-model-explained/googlenet/README.md

         return F.relu(x, inplace=True)
 ```

-What we are doing in this class is simply use the tried and true CONV-BATCHNORM-RELU mix.
+What we are doing in this class is simply use the tried and true CONV-BATCHNORM-RELU recipe to use.
-An important thing to note is that batch norma wasn't invented with the first GoogLeNet, so if you want to not use batch norm you can just give your own convolution filter to the architectur einstead.

 Now that we have an understanding of how Inception + BasicConv2D works, let's take a look at the auxiliary classification head called `InceptionAux`.